Lakshya9775g/HappyShop/README.md

 login page

 ![login page](https://user-images.githubusercontent.com/85622448/125076149-30706a80-e0dd-11eb-830a-245b3bf4ca18.png)

 ## Features

-Implemented
 ### Frontend
 We have used HTML and CSS for creating and designing the Frontend part of our site.

-In HTML we include Header, Body, Footer, having mnay sub containers.
+In HTML we include:
+i) Header,
+ii) Body,
+iii) Footer,
+etc
+all having many sub containers within.

+In css we use:
+i)background flexboxes,
+ii)border styling,
+iii) text coloring,
- In css we use background flexboxes, border styling, text coloring, Diffrent Hover properties and many more things
+iv) Diffrent Hover properties, and many more awesome properties of css.

 ### Backend
 NILL

 ## Team Members